 Peru has always fired the traveler’s imagination, and we’ve crafted a magnificent journey exploring its exquisite landscapes, the treasures of the Inca Empire, and the fascinating cultures of the Andes.
-You’ll discover the colonial splendor of Arequipa and volcano-lined Colca Canyon, with its traditional Indian villages, and at breathtaking Lake Titicaca (12,500'), the mystical lake of Inca legend, our stay on a private island brings you into the world of the intriguing lake-dwelling Uru villagers.
-You’ll follow the route of the Incas through the Sacred Valley to sublime Machu Picchu, where our stay at the Sanctuary Lodge, in a spectacular setting right at the ruins, offers unmatched access to one of the most legendary sites in the world.
+We’ll discover the colonial splendor of Arequipa and volcano-lined Colca Canyon, with its traditional Indian villages, and at breathtaking Lake Titicaca (12,500'), the mystical lake of Inca legend, our stay on a private island brings us into the world of the intriguing lake-dwelling Uru villagers.
+We’ll follow the route of the Incas through the Sacred Valley to sublime Machu Picchu, where our stay at the Sanctuary Lodge, in a spectacular setting right at the ruins, offers unmatched access to one of the most legendary sites in the world.
 Our journey ends in Cusco, the cradle of Inca civilization.

 Having traveled throughout Latin America over the years, I can unequivocally state that this was the best tour trip ever!
 The diverse ways of traveling, the specific sites we visited, the literature available, and the many hours of talking together about these matters and others resulted in forming friendships, obtaining a solid understanding of Inca history, seeing some of the very best exhibits in the country, and certainly some of the most beautiful landscapes in the world.